 - administration and education support and education materials linked to training in the primary care setting;

-- reasonable travel and accommodation; and
+- reasonable travel and accommodation;

 - minor training related infrastructure for the primary care setting.